gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.Config.md

 > **list**: [`ThemeConfiguration`](type-alias.ThemeConfiguration.md)[]

-- A list of configurations
+- A list of configurations.

 ***